kyleam/blind/README.rst

   |_ tabu.txt
   |_ waur.txt

-Following analyses, they can then be unmasked to the original file names.
+Following analyses, they can be unmasked to the original file names.

 Dependencies and installation